snrakshith/getting-started-with/README.md

-# A guide to create a open source software in javascripts
+# A guide to create cool open source software .